Owner of acclaimed Biddeford diner reveals plans for Portland Jewish deli

 “I am just excited to start selling chicken soup and matzo ball soup and for the retail element of the business, where you can come in and buy whitefish salad, smoked salmon and enjoy it at home,” said Conley, who got his start at Duckfat in Portland as well as the swank Jean-Georges in NYC and Gather in Yarmouth.

 Comfort food served minus pretension is the goal with a quality cup of joe.
-Conley has taught himself to make bagels the Rose Foods.
-That may mean Portland soon has a style.
-Move over Montreal.
+Conley has taught himself to make bagels the Rose Foods way.
+That may mean Portland soon has a style for the traditional doughy disc.
+Move over Montreal and NYC.

 “There is not a place in Portland with a full-scale restaurant and a bagel that I would want to eat every day,” said Conley.